 It’s common knowledge that the cultivation of palm oil has significant environmental impacts, though it remains the world’s most used vegetable oil.
 Why?
 You might ask.
 Well, palm oil has incredible skin benefits.
 Its substitution is difficult to achieve and switching this ingredient for another vegetable alternative isn’t always a better option.
 Palm oil is the highest-yielding oil crop, needing less than half the land required by other crops to produce the same amount of oil.
 So, if we chose to use coconut oil instead, this would place higher demand on coconuts, but we would need even more land to grow them.

-At Rituals, less than 1% of the total amount of ingredients we use in our products are derived from palm oil and 99% of this oil is now RSPO certified.
+At Rituals, a very small amount of the ingredients we use in our products are derived from palm oil and 99% of this oil is now RSPO certified.
 By the end of 2023, our goal is to make this 100%.
 This will mean that all the palm oil we use won’t cause a negative impact on environments and communities.

 In recent years, the use of pesticides and chemical fertilisers in farming has become a cause of concern.
 These synthetic substances have been found to damage ecosystems and harm human health.
 Naturally, this has created a boom in the organic farming industry, where only natural methods are used, meaning food is safer and the soil is healthier.
 Sounds good right?
 But some studies have found there to be some hidden truths about these farming methods.
 While they are seen as the healthier and safer alternative, the process of growing organic ingredients can have its own environmental issues.
 The chemical fertilisers used in regular farming increase the crop yields, meaning less land is needed than in organic farming.
 To keep up with regular farming methods, this could mean creating new farming land, cutting down forests and therefore realising carbon dioxide into the atmosphere.
 In research on organic farming led by Oxford University in 2012, Dr Hanna Tuomisto commented “People need to realise that an ‘organic label is not a straightforward guarantee of the most environmentally friendly product.”
 Comparison between organic and regular farming is a contentious matter, and this is not to say organic doesn’t have huge environmental benefits, but the takeaway point is – there are multiple factors to take into account and 100% organic, doesn’t always mean 100% sustainable.